Gerold of Lausanne: Patriarch of Jerusalem

 He is best-known as the Latin patriarch of Jerusalem from 1225 to 1238 or 1239.
 At the time, the crusader kingdom of Jerusalem was governed by John of Brienne, the widower of the previous queen, Maria of Montferrat.
 Maria had died giving birth to their daughter, Isabella, in 1212.
 The city of Jerusalem itself was no longer part of the crusader kingdom, as it had been lost in 1187; the secular and ecclesiastical leadership resided in the coastal city of Acre.

 John of Brienne arranged for Isabella to marry the Holy Roman Emperor, Frederick II.
 In 1224 a proxy marriage was performed by the patriarch Raoul of Merencourt, who probably died shortly afterwards.
 Isabella then travelled to Italy to marry Frederick in person in 1225.
 Frederick claimed the regency of the crusader kingdom, and removed Isabella’s father John from power; this meant there was neither a king or a patriarch residing in Acre.
 Also in 1225, the pope, Honorius III, appointed Gerold as patriarch.
-He did not go to the east immediately and in his absence, the church was run by Peter, archbishop of Caesarea.
+He did not go to the east immediately and in his absence, the church was run by Peter of Limoges, archbishop of Caesarea.
 Gerold came east with Frederick’s crusade in 1227, although Frederick himself was too sick to travel with them.
 Because he had not gone on crusade as promised, Frederick was excommunicated by the new pope, Gregory IX.

 Frederick eventually came to the east a year later in 1228, but as he was still excommunicated, Gerold and the other ecclesiastical leaders of the kingdom were unable to cooperate with him.
 It was expected that Frederick would invade Egypt or take Jerusalem by force, but instead he negotiated the return of Jerusalem with the sultan of Egypt, al-Kamil.
 Gerold was furious at the truce, which still allowed the Muslims to keep the Temple Mount (the headquarters of the Knights Templar until 1187), and it did not restore most of the church’s territory in and around Jerusalem.
 He could not accept the return of Jerusalem to an excommunicated person under these terms, so on 18 March, 1229, the archbishop of Caesarea, acting on Gerold's behalf, placed Jerusalem under interdict, meaning no Christian religious services could be performed there.